 In JSA Classified #4, The Psycho Pirate is holding Power Girl hostage in an attempt to force her to remember her past on Earth-2, Psycho Pirate uses his mask to create illusions of Sliver Age Earth-2 Robin and Huntress to terrify Power Girl.

 In Superman/Batman #27, Power Girl remember a time when Sliver Age Earth-2 Superman and Batman are lured into a trap at the Metropolis Zoo.
 The Ultra-Humanite has placed himself into the body of a gorilla there by using Brainwave and successfully works it so Batman and Superman switch bodies with The Huntress and Power Girl.
 Power Girl and Huntress minds are sub press, while Batman and Superman have control of their bodies.
 But Batman begins to feel Huntress mind slow slipping away, so they manage to track down The Ultra-Humanite and switch bodies each other bodies back just in time.
 Superman and Batman don't remember what had happened, but the ladies do.

 A New World

-In a further allusion to her post-Crisis version as Helena Betrinelli, the character's first mission as portrayed in the post new 52 DC Universe is to hunt down mafia members in Italy.
-She was able to defeat the mafia, when she was leaving Italy, with a bounty Power Girl swooped in to get her to the plane.
+In a further allusion to her Post-Crisis version as Helena Bertinelli, the Helena's first mission as portrayed in the Post New 52 DC Universe is to hunt down Mafia members in Italy.
+She was able to defeat the Mafia, when she was leaving Italy, with a bounty, her best friend Power Girl swooped in to get her to the plane.
 Power Girl inferred they have had an interesting year on the Earth, alluding and finally concluding in the last panel they are from another alternate Earth.